 "Dear X, you can't get a waiver for being such an awesome person.
 The fact that you would ask that question shows you have no idea what you're getting yourself into.
 You will get yelled at by your drill sergeants -- and judging by your personality -- probably many times a day.
 Not only will you not strike them, you will probably pee in your pants the first time you get yelled at.
 My advice to you is to not be overconfident; your ego might be your worst enemy.
 Best of luck."

 2) You're not joining for the right reasons.

 Someone might have told you that joining the military is a great source for repaying college loans (which is true).
-Someone might have also told you to join the military will provide some direction and structure in your life (which is also true).
+Someone also might have told you that joining the military will provide some direction and structure in your life (which is also true).
 However, if you aren't joining the military because you genuinely want to be there and serve your country, your chances of failure skyrocket.
-Mentally, you will have a very difficult time understanding why you are truly there, why you should continue being there, and why you shouldn't just get up and walk away (i.e. go AWOL).
-It is perfectly fine to join the military for the aforementioned reasons, however, the underlying reason must be for the love of your country and the true belief that you live in the greatest country in the world.
+Mentally, you will have a very difficult time understanding why you are truly there, why you should continue being there and why you shouldn't just get up and walk away (i.e. go AWOL).
+It is perfectly fine to join the military for the aforementioned reasons.
+However, the underlying reason must be for the love of your country and the true belief that you live in the greatest country in the world.

 3) You refuse to be helped.

 No one, and I mean no one, makes it through basic training without being helped by another recruit.
 You must be the type of person to offer and accept help when needed.
 I have seen countless recruits try to act too tough to admit they need help or are too afraid to ask other recruits when they need help.
 Either way, you must be a team player to graduate boot camp.